Reorganization of columnar architecture in the growing visual cortex: Results

-We first measured the size increase of cat primary visual cortex (V1) during early postnatal development.
-We labelled complete layouts of OD columns in V1 visualized by either 2-DG or proline in kittens at different ages between postnatal day (PD) 30 and PD84 (N = 18).
-The left panel of \textbf{Figure \ref{fig:area_increase}a} displays a representative 2-DG autoradiograph of a kitten at PD30.
-The right panel displays proline labeled OD columns of a kitten at PD60.
-The range of our entire data set compared with the time line of cat postnatal development is displayed in \textbf{Figure \ref{fig:area_increase}b}.
-V1 was readily discernable by its distinctive columnar activation pattern in comparison to the labelling in surrounding cortical areas (see also \cite{lowel_93b,lowel_93a}).
-We observed a size increase of about 30\% between two groups centered at PD30 and PD70 ($r=0.6248$, $p<0.006$) (\textbf{Fig. \ref{fig:area_increase}b}).
-To minimize possible influences of genetic variability \cite{Kaschube:2002p429}, we analyzed a littermate couple on PD30 and PD72 respectively (green crosses in \textbf{Fig. \ref{fig:area_increase}b}).
-Consistently, their cortical sizes also differed by an even larger factor of 1.46.
-Hence, our analysis confirmed the considerable size increase of V1 during early postnatal development observed in previous studies \cite{Duffy:1998p2219,Rathjen:2003p2212}.
+We first measured the size increase of cat primary visual cortex (V1) during early postnatal development (Fig. \ref{fig:area_increase}A).
+We labeled complete layouts of OD columns in V1 visualized by either 2-{[}$^{14}$C]-deoxyglucose (2-DG) or {[}$^{3}$H]-proline in kittens at different ages between postnatal day (PD) 28 and PD98 ({N=18} hemispheres, Fig. \ref{fig:area_increase}B).
+V1 was readily discernible by its distinctive columnar activation pattern in comparison to the labeling in surrounding cortical areas \cite{Kaschube:2003p430}.
+In particular, V1 was distinguished from V2 based on its considerably smaller column spacing.
+We observed a size increase of about a factor of 1.3 between two groups centered at PD30 and PD70 ($r=0.6248$, $p<0.006$) (Fig. \ref{fig:area_increase}C).
+To reduce possible influences of genetic variability \cite{Kaschube:2002p429}, we analyzed a littermate couple on PD30 and PD72.
+Consistent with our previous results, V1 area was a factor of 1.46 larger in the older kitten.
+Thus, our analyses confirmed previous studies \cite{Duffy:1998p2219,Rathjen:2003p2212} by observing a considerable size increase of V1 during cat postnatal development.

-Given this size increase of V1 during the first postnatal weeks, we next asked whether the spacing of OD columns increases by a corresponding factor over this time period.
-Such a finding would be consistent with a scenario that involves no change of column number or layout (sometimes referred to as {}``balloon effect'' \cite{Muller:2000p1269,Rathjen:2003p2212}).
-First, we measured the mean column spacing $\Lambda$ of 2-DG/proline labelled OD patterns in N = 41 hemispheres (2-DG, N = 37; proline, N = 4) between PD28 and PD98 (data includes the N = 18 hemispheres used for the analysis of V1 sizes).
-To obtain accurate estimations of column spacings, we used a wavelet-method that exhibits a precision of 2\% (relative error, see \cite{Kaschube:2002p429,Kaschube:2003p430} and \textbf{Methods}).
-As shown in \textbf{Figure \ref{fig:wavelengths}a}, mean column spacings varied between 1.05 mm and 1.28 mm, but did not show a significant increase over this period ($r=-0.034$, $p<0.825$).
-Consistent with this general trend, the column spacings of the two littermates differed by less than 10\%, despite a size difference of almost 50\%.
+We next asked whether the spacing of OD columns increases by a corresponding factor over this period.
+First, we measured the column spacing $\Lambda$ of 2-DG/proline-labeled OD patterns in {N=41} hemispheres between PD28 and PD98 (data includes the N=18 hemispheres used for the analyses of V1 sizes.
+To obtain accurate estimations of column spacings, we used the wavelet-method introduced in \cite{Kaschube:2002p429,Kaschube:2003p430} (\textit{SI Appendix}).
+As shown in Fig. \ref{fig:area_increase}D, column spacings varied between 1.05mm and 1.28mm, but did not show a significant increase over this period ($r=-0.034$, $p<0.825$).
+Consistent with this observation, the column spacings of the two littermates differed by less than 10\%, despite their difference in V1 size of 46\%.